Howard scores 23 as No. 12 Marquette holds off DePaul 79-69

 BIG PICTURE

 DePaul: After a three-game skid, the Blue Demons had won three of four coming in, including a victory at St. John's and two wins over Seton Hall.
-As such, DePaul would have to win just four of its remaining games for its first winning regular season since 2006-07.
+DePaul needs to win just four more games for its first winning regular season since 2006-07.

 Marquette: Needs to continue showing improvement on the road.
 After dropping their first two road games, along with an NIT Season Tip-Off loss to Kansas, the Golden Eagles have posted a pair of narrow road victories, 106-104 in overtime at Creighton and 74-71 at Georgetown.
 Marquette's next two games are on the road at Xavier and Butler.